1. Your existing unverified agent

+A valid token doesn't stop an agent from doing the wrong thing.
 OAuth scopes provide coarse-grained access, but they don't verify intent.
-A valid token with write permissions won't stop a prompt-injected agent from modifying the wrong resource, nor can it verify if the action actually succeeded.
+A token with write permissions won't stop a prompt-injected agent from modifying the wrong resource, nor can it verify if the action actually succeeded.

 The Prompt Injection Attack